CAG2Mark/OpenSkillBot/README.md

 ![Permissions](https://i.imgur.com/KZwNSdN.png)
 Alternatively, the permissions integer is `297872464` if you're into that.
 ## Part 2 - Running the Bot
 1. Make sure .NET Core is installed.
 It MUST be .NET Core.
-You can follow instructins here: https://dotnet.microsoft.com/download
+You can follow instructions here: https://dotnet.microsoft.com/download
 2. Run the following commands:
 ```bash
 git clone https://github.com/CAG2Mark/OpenTrueskillBot